erdocumet/tts-assistant/README.md

 # A modular Text-to-Speech assistant with simplicity in mind
 A virtual assistant (think: Alexa, Siri, etc.) that is small and modular and designed to be implemented on top of other projects to make human-machine interaction more natural.
-Still a work in progres...
+Still a work in progress...

 # Dependancies
 This has dependancies!
 Notably, to function fully offline this project uses VOSK voice recognition and piper-tts for text-to speech.
 For this to work, you must: